dsccommunity/UpdateServicesDsc/ReadMe.md

 Requirements
 ------------

-This module requires a minimum version of PowerShell, v4.0 which ships in Windows 8.1 or Windows Server 2012R2.
+This module requires a minimum version of PowerShell v5.0.
-The recommended version of PowerShell is 5.0 or newer.

 Details
 -------